“The LORD builds up Jerusalem; He gathers together the outcasts of Israel. He heals the broken hearted and binds up their wounds.”

 The same Creator who made the dinosaur’s heart is able to heal our hearts when they are broken by sorrow.
 It is He Who heals our broken hearts through the forgiveness of sins that is found in Jesus Christ.

-Thank You, Father, for bringing Your power into my life.
+Prayer: Thank You, Father, for bringing Your power into my life.
 Amen.

-Ref: Science News, 4/22/00, p.
+Notes: Science News, 4/22/00, p.
 260, “Telltale Dinosaurs Heart Hints at Warm Blood.”
 Photo: Reconstructed skeleton of a Thescelosaurus at the Burpee Museum of Natural History in Rockford, Illinois.
 Courtesy of Ben Jacobson.
 (CC BY 2.5)